How EMR Serverless works with IAM

 "Resource": "*"

-To see a list of Amazon EMR Serverless resource types and their ARNs, see Resources defined by Amazon EMR Serverless in the Service Authorization Reference.
-To learn which actions you can specify the ARN of each resource, see Actions, resources, and condition keys for Amazon EMR Serverless.
+To refer to a list of Amazon EMR Serverless resource types and their ARNs, see Resources defined by Amazon EMR Serverless in the Service Authorization Reference.
+To learn which actions specify the ARN of each resource, refer to Actions, resources, and condition keys for Amazon EMR Serverless.

-To view examples of Amazon EMR Serverless identity-based policies, see Identity-based policy examples for EMR Serverless.
+To access examples of Amazon EMR Serverless identity-based policies, refer to Identity-based policy examples for EMR Serverless.

 Policy condition keys for EMR Serverless